alialib/alia/docs/README.md

-alia also provides a whole suite of supporting features that help keep these concepts practical in real-world applications: efficient change detection for program state, efficient routing of events, declarative event handlers, etc.
+alia also provides a whole suite of supporting features that help keep these concepts practical in real-world applications: efficient change detection for program state, caching mechanisms, efficient routing of events, declarative event handlers, etc.

 <div class="hide-when-deployed">